swimfanatic/goodsports/README.md

 Medium:

+- Dynamically allow for more rankers.
+Right now is hardcoded to match Google Doc count of 6 This would require changing list submission and most every file under lists/*
 - Create combined tier lists from all entries on lists/*.txt
     Note: This is already done with $teamRanking in lists/grid.php
 - Reorganize the folder structures and file names